+- a.
+Keep the student at home pending the test results; - b.
+Contact the Program Supervisor to notify him/her of the healthcare provider recommendation and possibility of a positive test; and c.
+Produce a list of WISD employees, students and parents that they have come into contact with over the two days prior to the test being conducted.

+4. In the event of a positive COVID-19 test for a student, the legal point of contact of the child (of student, if 18 and older) will be directed to:

 a.
-Keep the student at home pending the test results;
+Keep the student at home/self-quarantine or follow the most current protocols as recommended by the Washtenaw County Health Department;

 b.
-Contact the Program Supervisor to notify him/her of the healthcare provider recommendation and possibility of a positive test; and c.
-Produce a list of WISD employees, students and parents that they have come into contact with over the two days prior to the test being conducted.

-- 4. In the event of a positive COVID-19 test for a student, the legal point of contact of the child (of student, if 18 and older) will be directed to: - a.
-Keep the student at home/self-quarantine; - b.
-Contact the Program Supervisor to notify him/her of the positive test result; and - c.
-Produce a list of WISD employees, students and parents they have come into contact with over the two days prior to the test being conducted. - 5.
-The Program Supervisor will notify the Superintendent and HR & Legal Department. a.
+Contact the Program Supervisor to notify him/her of the positive test result; and c.
+Produce a list of WISD employees, students and parents they have come into contact with over the two days prior to the test being conducted.

+- 5. The Program Supervisor will notify the Superintendent and HR & Legal Department. a.
 HR will notify the WCHD of the confirmed case. - b.
 Next steps are outlined in the section above.